testriscv/CometVivado/README.md

 Once the repository cloned, `cd` into it.

-Make sure that all the dependencies are met by installing `cmake` and the `program_options` library from boost using your package manager or directly from the sources.
+Make sure that the dependencies are met by installing `cmake` using your package manager or directly from the sources.

-For exemple on a debian based system, run `sudo apt install cmake libboost-program-options`.
+For exemple on a debian based system, run `sudo apt install cmake`.

 ```
 mkdir build && cd build